BominRahmani/Cat-Clone/README.md

 # Cat-Clone
 A clone of the cat function used by UNIX systems.
+Works for binary/nonbinary inputs.